Who We Are

 - recognizing that each of these components are interconnected.

 Nutrition Connections (NC) is a centre for nutrition knowledge and collaboration.
-Formerly known as the Nutrition Resource Centre (NRC), we have operated under the Ontario Public Health Association since 1999.
-The NRC was founded as one of several health promotion resource centres funded by the Government of Ontario.
+We have operated under the Ontario Public Health Association since 1999, and were founded as one of several health promotion resource centres funded by the Government of Ontario.
 Originally known as the Nutrition Resource Centre (NRC), our original mandate was to support the implementation of four Ontario-wide healthy eating and nutrition programs: Colour It Up, Community Food Advisor, Eat Smart!, and NutriSTEP.
-While we no longer provide direct support for these programs, many of the program resources are available in the The Navigator.

 In 2013, we assumed a new mandate to focus on strengthening the capacity of health intermediaries involved in healthy eating and nutrition across the health continuum.
 Among many other projects and initiatives, NRC was one of the healthy kids resource centres which supported the Healthy Kids Community Challenge from 2015 – 2018.
 This was a cross-government initiative to promote children’s health in Ontario through physical activity and healthy eating.